docknetwork/planning/rfc/0005-claim-deduction.md

 - Choice of derivation format
   - Useful to be human readable
-  - Useful to be embedable in a credential as "proof"
 - Choice of rule expression DSL
   - Use of claim graph representaion for rules
 	- Allows both types of "premise" to be represented in the same claim graph.